-The best store-bought gravy is savory, it actually tastes like meat—and it probably comes from a packet.
-We tasted some of the biggest gravy brands in a variety of flavors to find out which store-bought gravy should moisten your next big meal.
+The best store bought gravy is savory, it actually tastes like meat—and it probably comes from a packet of gravy mix.
+Over the course of two taste tests, we tried some of the biggest brands of gravy mixes and premade gravy in a variety of flavors to find the best store bought gravy to buy for all of your gravy needs.

 - McCormick Turkey Gravy Mix